📊 AKA Key Takeaways

 Key Metrics to Watch

-- Path to operating profitability and operating margin improvement from -3.0%
+- Path to operating profitability - currently negative $4.1M

 - Operating margin improvement toward sustained profitability